- About ESA

 An $800 award paid directly to the winner for expenses associated with travel, hotel arrangements, and all other costs associated with attending the ESA Annual Meeting.

 These annual awards are presented at the ESA Annual Meeting.
-Teachers who win this award must be available to present a lesson plan at a symposium during the ESA Annual Meeting.
+Teachers who win this award must be available to present a lesson plan at the ESA Annual Meeting.

 Membership in ESA is not required.
 Also, a separate nominator is not required; applicants may nominate themselves.